AlexwellChen/Dependable-melody-player/README.md

 Finally we have to determine if there is a Master in the network and if MasterNum == 0, then we trigger the compete.

 ### New member join
+This part mainly focus on failure recovery.
+When a board is recovery from F_1/F_2/F_3, it should send msgId 60.
+If current network has a Master, it should send msgId 59 to ack and the msg.buff should contain the boardNum in current network.